awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 You can view inventory data on the **Inventory Detail View** page in all AWS Regions where [Amazon Athena is available\.](https://docs.aws.amazon.com/general/latest/gr/rande.html#athena)

 **Before you begin**
-Athena integration uses Resource Data Sync\.
-You must set up and configure Resource Data Sync to use this feature\.
+Athena integration uses resource data sync\.
+You must set up and configure resource data sync to use this feature\.
 For more information, see [Configuring Resource Data Sync for Inventory](sysman-inventory-datasync.md)\.

-Also, be aware that the **Inventory Detail View** page displays inventory data for the *owner* of the central Amazon S3 bucket used by Resource Data Sync\.
+Also, be aware that the **Inventory Detail View** page displays inventory data for the *owner* of the central Amazon S3 bucket used by resource data sync\.
 If you are not the owner of the central Amazon S3 bucket, then you won't see inventory data on the **Inventory Detail View** page\.

 ## Configuring Access<a name="systems-manager-inventory-query-iam"></a>